wolfSSL/wolfssl/wolfcrypt/src/port/sealsq/README.md

 P-384 would require vendor `vlt_tls_*_P384` functions.
 For any other curve the crypto callback returns `CRYPTOCB_UNAVAILABLE` and the PK callbacks return `NOT_COMPILED_IN`, so wolfSSL falls back to software.

+## Concurrency

+The port is otherwise stateless, but the VaultIC has a single on-chip ephemeral key slot. `vlt_tls_keygen_P256()` generates into that one slot and `vlt_tls_compute_shared_secret_P256()` derives from whatever is currently in it, and the port keeps no per-session handle and takes no lock.
+Only one handshake that uses the ECDH/keygen path may be in flight at a time.
+Two `WOLFSSL` objects handshaking concurrently on the same `WOLFSSL_CTX` (for example a threaded server, or a client opening several connections from multiple threads) can interleave keygen and shared-secret calls, so one session may derive its premaster secret from another session's ephemeral key.
+A TLS 1.3 HelloRetryRequest also forces a second keygen mid-handshake.
+Serialize handshakes that touch the device (one at a time) if the application is multi-threaded.

+## Debugging

+Define `WOLFSSL_VAULTIC_DEBUG` to dump the device and CA certificates read off the chip in `WOLFSSL_VAULTIC_LoadCertificates`.
+This depends on wolfSSL's debug
+logging: the dump uses `WOLFSSL_BUFFER()`, which expands to nothing unless `DEBUG_WOLFSSL` is also defined (autotools `--enable-debug`).
+Define both.

 ## Building and provisioning with the SealSQ devkit